contensis/cli/packages/contensis-cli/README.md

 contensis t.durden@example-dev>
 ```

-If you are logging in via a script or service you will likely be using an API key set up in Contensis, you would provide the full credentials with the command `login {clientId} -s {sharedSecret}`
+If you are logging in via a script or service you will likely be using an API key set up in Contensis, you would provide the full credentials with the command `login {clientId} -s {sharedSecret}`.

+If you need to skip this step for any reason you could [pass connection details anywhere](#pass-connection-details-anywhere)

+## Manage Projects

-## List projects
+### List projects

 Issuing the command `list projects` will fetch a list of projects from the connected Contensis environment